Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 are also typically less efficient and slower to train, and sometimes don't succeed at all.

+Visual observations can be derived from Cameras or RenderTextures within your scene.
 To add a visual observation to an Agent, either click on the `Add Camera` or `Add RenderTexture` button in the Agent inspector.
 Then drag the camera or render texture you want to add to the `Camera` or `RenderTexture` field.